paul-grassi/gh-bps-for-sps/BestPractices.md

 Keep in mind that anybody submitting an issue can just delete the template.
 You might find that the internal team will often do this for expediency, but external contributors will tend to use the template.

+*Provide our template since it follows a fairly normalized model for NIST.*

 ## Labels and Milestones

 All issues should be labeled with their associated document or section, nature, and proposed resolution.
+We can put in the standard labels and then let teams go from there.
+It sure would be nice to auto-label based on issue content :).

 Milestones can be used to collect important issues together and mark document release stages.

 ## Referencing Commits

 Git commits can reference issues by including the issue number in the commit message.
 In GitHub, this automatically creates a link within the issue page.
+This SHOULD be

 ## Saying "No"